Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: LPTMs in Network Optimization

 For customized network module design and selection, LLMind \cite{LLMind2024} proposes an intelligent framework to coordinate domain-specific AI modules. \cite{LLMsubtask2025hotnets} introduces a framework that enhances interpretability in network synthesis by leveraging local sub-specifications corresponding to different network components.
-In particular, it incorporates constraint simplification techniques that, given configuration requirements and network topology, can generate local network configurations and assemble them into a complete setup.
+In particular, it incorporates constraint-simplification techniques that, given configuration requirements and network topology, generate local network configurations and assemble them into a complete setup.

 For network algorithm code generation, \cite{LLMGraphOperation2023NetworkManage} uses LPTMs to generate code for network management tasks and releases a benchmark and dataset named NeMoEval.
 NADA \cite{NADA2024HotNets} performs block-wise code generation based on status prompts and neural architecture instructions.
-It then compiles and checks candidate code blocks, enabling flexible selection and assembly to meet evolving environmental demands. \cite{fpga2024llm} leverages LLMs to generate hardware description language code for field programmable gate array (FPGA) platforms, using context learning and chain-of-thought prompting to achieve the desired functionality.
+It then compiles and checks candidate code blocks, enabling flexible selection and assembly to meet evolving environmental demands.
 The recent LLM-OptiRA \cite{LLMOptiRA2025} framework targets non-convex optimization in network scenarios by leveraging GPT-4 to transform non-convex problems into convex ones, subsequently generating executable code for mature numerical solvers to obtain precise solutions.
 LLM-OptiRA further incorporates code debugging and solution feasibility correction steps, achieving impressive code execution and solution success rates on the newly proposed WireOpt dataset.

 For network data processing, Otter \cite{Ottor2023} presents an end-to-end solution compatible with various commercial embedded platforms and software.
-It processes data from embedded sensor terminals to edge devices, where LPTMs are used for prompting and key information filtering during preprocessing.
+It processes data from embedded sensor terminals to edge devices, where LPTMs are used to prompt and filter key information during preprocessing.